 Authenticate your email by setting up DMARC (Domain-based Message Authentication, Reporting & Conformance).
 It’s a free verification system that was introduced to help users be more trustworthy and was designed to protect users from phishing scams and spoofing email domains.

 Subscribe to 15-20 newsletters.
 Select topically relevant newsletters in areas you’re interested in and that are respected / popular in the industry.
-Check out Mention’s Marketing Newsletters That You Need to Subscribe to for marketing professionals for example.
+Check out Mention’s list of marketing newsletters worth subscribing to for example.

 Consistently receiving emails from outside service providers will help validate your email account and will increase the email ratio from incoming vs. outgoing.
 All newsletters require an email confirmation, which further validates your email address and shows that you’re an active user – rather than a spammer or robot.